Rabies in cats: A comprehensive guide

 4. Vaccine types:

 • There are inactivated (killed) and recombinant rabies vaccines.
-Both types have proven to be very effective, but it is important to choose a vaccine that is approved by local veterinary authorities.
+Both types have proven to be very effective, but it is important to choose a vaccine that is approved by the local veterinary authorities.

 Further preventive measures